The Sporozoan Suite: An Exploration of Perception

 Currently, The Sporozoan Suite unfolds across five distinct chapters, each a unique vantage point on its existence.
 These interconnected pieces engage in a visual dialogue, constantly evolving and hinting at the potential for new chapters yet to come.

-Initially confined to the realm of "The Cavities" prints, The Sporozoan's influence has expanded, now permeating my paintings and drawings.
+Initially confined to the realm of "The Cavities" prints, it has built out into the five chapters I discuss here.
+The Sporozoan's influence has expanded, now permeating my paintings and drawings.
 After dwelling within my thoughts for so long, it has manifested in all aspects of my work.

 The Sporozoan Cavities: Genesis